Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 PLOTSIZE - The size of each side of the plot (in millimeters - to reduce simulation resolution requires a bit more code tweaking)

-sim3D - Whether or not the simulation will run in 3 Dimensions (if not then a 2D simulation is run)
+sim3D - If True, the simulation will be 3D - otherwise it will be 2D

+COMPRESS_FLOAT - If True, Float32 will be used instead of Float64, halving the memory usage of the program

 CPU_CORES - The maximum number of CPU cores the simulation will use when running